SafeExamBrowser/seb-server/docs/overview.rst

     :align: center
     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/overview/list.png

-A list can also be sorted by a column by clicking in the column header and the order of sorting can be changed by clicking again on the same column header.
-Depending on the column type, not all columns has the sort functionality.
+A list can be sorted within a column by clicking in the column header.
+The order of sorting can be changed by clicking again on the same column header of the sorted column.
+If sorting functionality is available for a column depends on the column type.
+There are a few columns that do not have a sort functionality yet.
 Most columns have a short tool-tip description that pops up while the mouse pointer stays over the column header for a moment.
+A column tool-tip usually also explains how to use the column-related filter

 Forms
 ^^^^^^

+Forms are used for object specific data input or presentation, like HTML Forms usually do.
+Forms appear in three different ways within the SEB Server GUI:

+- When a object is first created in edit mode
+- When an object is modified also in edit mode
+- And when an object is just shown, in read-only mode

+The following images shows the same form, once in read-only mode and once edit mode

 .. image:: images/overview/form_readonly.png
+    :align: Form in read-only mode
     :align: center
     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/overview/form_readonly.png

 .. image:: images/overview/form_edit.png
+    :align: Form in edit mode
     :align: center
     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/overview/form_edit.png

+There usually there is a tool-tip on a form field element that is activated either by going over and stay on the form field label or the input section.
+If a form field is mandatory to either create or save an object, this is marked within a little red arrow just to the right of the form field label.
+There may be more validation take place on saving the object.
+If a input needs a special form that is not given by the current input, the form-field will be marked with a red border and a thin red explanation text is shown right below the input field.
+After correct the missing or wrong input and save again, the SEB Server will accept and process the changes.
+If the user navigates away from a form in edit mode, the GUI will inform about possible data loss and asks for proceed or abort.